Whisper: Building the media company of the future

 “It’s extremely rare that we have customer-facing downtime since moving to Google Cloud Platform.
 We can safely assume that servers will be up when we expect them to be,” says Antonio.

 Whisper’s technology relies heavily on data science microservices, which were previously time consuming and to manage and expensive to host on traditional VMs.
-Today, Whisper runs microservices on Google Container Engine, enabling the company to launch new services and features in hours or minutes instead of days while reclaiming 20 hours of employee productivity in an average week.
+Today, Whisper runs microservices on Google Kubernetes Engine, enabling the company to launch new services and features in hours or minutes instead of days while reclaiming 20 hours of employee productivity in an average week.

-“Google Container Engine reduced our server count for data science microservices from more than 100 to less than 30.
+“Google Kubernetes Engine reduced our server count for data science microservices from more than 100 to less than 30.
 It saves us a lot of money and gives us all the benefits of containers without the management hassles.
 We can set up a cluster in minutes with just a few clicks,” says Antonio.

 A new vision for security and access control